Yury Dud

 In February 2017, Dud launched the YouTube channel (вДудь), where he interviews famous figures, including musicians (mainly rappers), politicians, journalists, film directors, and businesspeople.
 The channel quickly became a success; his 2018 interview with influencer Nastya Ivleeva received over 30 million views.
 By June 2020, the channel received over one billion views.

 In September 2019, Dud was awarded GQ Russias Person of the Year prize in the Face From the Screen category.
 In his speech at the ceremony, he urged his colleagues to break the silence around police brutality, corruption, and election rigging.
 The next day, the Kremlin's spokesman, Dmitry Peskov, told media that he does not advise for those words to be projected onto the whole of society.

 By 2021, Dud became the most popular Russian blogger.
 In his article "D — Dud" ("Д — Дудь") as part of his "Words of Russia" project ("Слова России"), Yury Saprykin wrote that Dud became a voice of the new generation in his country.
 In his interviews, he openly speaks with guests on topics that are not represented in state media.
 Saprykin stated that Dud, through his work, reinvents recent Russian history and presents it without state propaganda.
 By November 2021, the channel had more almost 10 million subscribers and his 2020 documentary How the World's IT Capital Works had received over 40 million views.
 Forbes estimated Dud's annual income in 2021 to be $1.8 million.

 On 17 June 2021, the authorities opened a case against Dud for allegedly distributing "drug propaganda" in his interviews with a Ukrainian blogger and a Russian rapper; Dud had included the disclaimer "drugs are evil, don't consume them" at the beginning of the videos.
 In October, he was sentenced to a 100,000 ruble (US$) fine.
 Dud tried to appeal the ruling, but the Moscow City Court declined his appeal.

 Following a mass crackdown in Belarus on the media, the GUBOPiK of the Belarusian interior ministry labelled three videos on his channel as extremist in 2022.
 The videos were about stand-up comedian Slava Komissarenko, who fled Belarus and openly opposes the government of Alexander Lukashenko.
 The Committee to Protect Journalists criticized the decision and called on Belarusian authorities to reverse it and "stop using the country's extremism legislation to silence independent journalism".
+On April 27, 2026, the entire YouTube channel was designated as extremist material in Belarus.